plugdata-team/plugdata/Resources/Documentation/vanilla/bonk~.md

   - type: learn <float>
     description: forget and learn for a given number of times (10 recommended)
   - type: forget
-    description: forget the last template.
+    description: forget the last template
   - type: write <symbol>
-    description: write templates to a file.
+    description: write templates to a file
   - type: read <symbol>
-    description: read templates from a file.
+    description: read templates from a file

 ---
 attack detection and spectral envelope measurement